 Christianity came to Axum through the Saint Frumentius during King Ezana’s reign in the 4th century AD.
 The Axums managed to remain good Christians even after the rise of Islam and the waves of Islamic armies that emerged from Mecca in the 7th century.

-Ethiopia is situated in northeast Africa, in the area known as ‘The Horn of Africa’.
+Ethiopia is situated in east Africa, in the area known as ‘The Horn of Africa’.
 It is bordered by Eritrea, Sudan, South Sudan, Kenya, Somalia, the self-proclaimed separatist territory of Somaliland, and Djibouti.
 Encompassing an area of 1,104,300 sq. km (426,372 sq. miles), it is roughly twice the size of France and is completely landlocked.

 The central area is a vast highland region of volcanic rock forming a watered, temperate zone surrounded by hot, arid, inhospitable desert.
 The Great Rift Valley (which starts in Palestine, runs down the Red Sea and diagonally southwest through Ethiopia, Kenya and Malawi) slices through the central mountain ranges.
 The escarpments on either side of the country are steepest in the north where the terrain is very rugged.

 Within the country there is a huge diversity in altitude.
 The highest point is at Ras Dashen in the Simien Mountains, which at 4,543m (14,905 ft) is Africa’s 10th tallest mountain.
 The lowest point is inside the Danakil Depression which reaches 125m (410ft) below sea level.
 To the south, the landscape is generally flatter and much of the east and southeast is taken over by semi-arid scrubland.
 Although mass- deforestation has been a problem since the Middle Ages, the lowlands are still noted for their verdant evergreen forests.
 Ethiopia is home to four major river systems, the most important being the Blue Nile which begins at Lake Tana.